Mediated cross-border communication: The making of a transnational public sphere: the case of Europe

 However, empirical findings on mediated cross-border communication between national public spheres in Europe have contributed to an empirical informed re-assessment of the aforementioned pessimistic picture.
-While there is indeed only little empirical evidence on an emerging European public sphere in the sense of one that would replace the existing national public spheres, research has stressed the phenomenon of a transnationalization of national public spheres (Wessler, Peters, Brüggemann, Kleinen-von-Königslöw, & Sifft, 2008), allowing the latter remaining in place while at the same time contributing to transnational European debates.
-According to Brüggemann, Sifft, Kleinen-von-Königslöw, Peters, and Wimmel (2006, p.
-304), this specific kind of transnationalization can empirically be measured in media coverage by the following dimensions:
+While there is indeed only little empirical evidence on an emerging European public sphere in the sense of one that would replace the existing national public spheres, research has stressed the phenomenon of a transnationalization of national public spheres, allowing the latter remaining in place while at the same time contributing to transnational European debates.
+According to Brüggemann, Sifft, Kleinen-von-Königslöw, Peters, and Wimmel, this specific kind of transnationalization can empirically be measured in media coverage by the following dimensions: